Welcome Package: Expressive Art Therapy Client Kit for Moms

 • Payment is expected by the end of the session.

-• You can claim this fee on your benefits under “Registered Social Worker” for Saskatchewan and Alberta residents.
+• You can claim this fee on your benefits under “Registered Social Worker” for Saskatchewan and Alberta residents and/or on your income taxes.

-• Payment plans and sliding scales are available; please discuss these options with me before booking.
+• Payment plans and sliding scales are available; please discuss this with me before booking.

 • Payment plan: pay the full price in increments (50% at time of booking and 50% on date of session).